 on the advice and consent of the people, ideas which contributed to the

 The First Citizen Award features an image of the commemorative medal,

 shown above, commissioned for Carroll in 1826 in honor of his public service.
-It is presented in a ceremony in the Senate by State Archivist Edward C. Papenfuse, on behalf of the president of the Senate, Thomas V. Mike Miller, Jr.
+It is presented in a ceremony in the Senate by the State Archivist, on behalf of the president of the Senate, Thomas V. Mike Miller, Jr.

 C. Malkus, Jr.

 A. Cade and Clarence